Keeping Things From Descending into Chaos or Apathy

 You’ll be judged not only by the results of what you leave behind, but by the processes you followed and the lives you touched.

 Here’s hoping that you find the right inspiration to lead boldly, ethically, and openly.

 P.S.
 After spending time with people who are clearly more talented than me last week (such people are legion and easy to find), I was inspired to start doing video again.

 Longtime followers may remember the Sunday evening live videos I used to do on Facebook.
 Between Hollywood award shows and the immense popularity of Game of Thrones, that was doomed from the start.

-Now, I've got a short-form series I'm doing each week (or as the mood grabs me).
-These are two-minute hot takes on leadership issues that I'm calling Fit To Be Tied.
+Now, I’ve got a short-form series I’m doing as the mood grabs me.
+These are two-minute hot takes on leadership issues that I’m calling Fit To Be Tied.